Table of Contents

 Characteristics of Gamma rays

-- Highest energy
+- The highest energy

 - Energy range overlaps, soft gamma equals hard x-ray